-Permanent Records: Students' permanent record must contain an up-to-date immunization report.

-New Students: Kindergarten students or newly admitted students may not attend until this information is given to the school.
+Students' permanent record must contain an up-to-date immunization report.
+Kindergarten students or newly admitted students may not attend until this information is given to the school.

-Illness at School or Injury: A sick child does not function well in the classroom.
+Illness or Communicable Disease: A sick child does not function well in the classroom.
 If your child has a fever, does not feel well, or is affected by a family crisis such as an accident or death, the student should not be in school.

-In case of an onset of illness or injury, school staff will temporarily provide care-first aid only.
+Illness at School or Injury: In case of an onset of illness or injury, school staff will temporarily provide care-first aid only.
 If emergency medical treatment is necessary, parents will be immediately contacted.
 If parents cannot be reached, emergency number given for the student will be called.
 Emergency measures will be taken until other authorization is received.

 Medicine: Prescription and non-prescription medicines may be given at school ONLY when accompanied by a physician's order/permission form.
 Forms are available at the school office.
-(See Medication Policy, pages 14-15).
+Medications must be in the original container, and parents must sign permission for your child to be administered medication at school.
+See Page 15 for Medication Policy.

-Emergency Treatment Policy - Agreement: If emergency treatment is required, and the parent/s or legal guardian cannot be reached immediately, your signature in the space provided below empowers the school to exercise judgment to provide first aid and/or calling the physician/dentist indicated on the information form.
+Emergency Treatment Policy and Agreement: If emergency treatment is required, and the parent/s or legal guardian cannot be reached immediately, your signature in the space provided below empowers the school to exercise judgment to provide first aid and/or calling the physician/dentist indicated on the information form.
 In addition, if parents are not available to transport their student to a hospital emergency room, parent signature in the space provided on the Handbook signature page authorizes the transport of your child to a hospital emergency room.
 Your signature is not sufficient for the release of confidential information protected by federal law.